Construction contractor consulting his accountant on a construction site in Quebec

 Experience with the CCQ

-Knowledge of collective bargaining agreements
+Knowledge of collective agreements

 Availability for monthly reports

-Industry references
+Industry Benchmarks

-A team of workers building a wooden structure on a construction site
+Team of workers building a wooden structure on a construction site

 Photo by TROY ALLEN on Unsplash

-Our accounting matchmaking service works simply:
+Our Accounting Matching Service works simply:

-How much does CCQ payroll management cost?
+How much does CCQ payroll cost?

 What deductions can I claim for my construction vehicles?

-How do you handle retention accounts in accounting?
+How to manage retention monies in accounting?

-Can I claim a tax deduction for my construction equipment?
+Can I deduct my construction equipment?

-Can my current general accountant handle the construction project?
+Can my current general accountant handle construction?

 Ready to find your construction accountant?